-As far as he can remember, at about 8 years of age he Yves was using grinders, band saws and a Sheldon 40”+ gap bed lathe.
+As far as he can remember, at about 8 years of age Yves was using grinders, band saws and a lathes.
 It is here Yves learned his love of tools and machines from his paternal grandfather a master machinist and inventor.
-By 15 he had mastered most typical machinery and by 17 he had acquired the taste of woodworking due to its medium.
+By 15 he had mastered most typical machinery.
+By 17 he had acquired the taste of woodworking due to its medium.
 Wood gave Yves the ability to make work with a material that was useful, mainly furniture.
 He has been working with wood and building furniture for over 30 years.
 In 2002 he was reintroduced to the art of metalworking in the form of engraving.
 He purchased engraving tools and started tooling around in his spare time.
 Yves furthered his skills by being taught by master engraver Sam Alfano.

-This teaching opened a whole new world.
-After the week-long session he decided this was an art form he wanted to pursue.
+This teaching opened a whole new world and decided this was an art form he wanted to pursue.
 Having the tooling and hand skills from his youth apprenticeship in metal and wood working this new medium was 2nd nature.
 Yves has furthered his skill with addition instruction from masters Chris DeCamillis and wester engraver Diane Scalese.
 Yves works primarily in the American Scroll, western bright cut and bolino or bank note engraving.
 His forte is SAA pistols, 1911 style autos and lever actions of the old west.
 Yves currently takes work for firearms, jewelry, knives and other sundries.
 He also makes custom humidors and gun cases on a custom order basis.